An engaging 44 slide interactive PowerPoint to use when learning about place value to 3-digits.

 To activate the interactive functions on this PowerPoint, ensure that you have ‘enabled editing’ and are viewing the PowerPoint as a ‘Slide Show’.

-Implement this interactive PowerPoint as a warm up prior to lessons, or as a daily review when concluding a lesson.
+Implement this interactive PowerPoint as a warm up prior to lessons, or as a daily revision when concluding a lesson.

 Add new slides and create your own class questions and answers using the editable function on the PowerPoint.